What Amount Do Retirees Need in an Emergency Fund?

 Consider talking to a financial advisor about asset allocation in retirement.
 Ideally, your portfolio is less exposed to risk once you’ve retired so that you're able to weather market downturns without experiencing significant losses.

 Best Places to Keep Your Emergency Fund

-Money in a dedicated emergency savings account needs to be available whenever you need it and not subject to market volatility, liquidity issues, or withdrawal fees.
+Money in a dedicated emergency savings account needs to be available whenever you need it and not be subject to market volatility, liquidity issues, or withdrawal fees.
 For these reasons, FDIC-insured (or NCUA-insured) accounts are good choices.